Meet the world’s tiniest chef, petit by name and nature.

 The food is good as the visuals are amusing, and we thoroughly enjoy the cuisines, which in keeping up to the theme comes in elaborate presentation.
 Truly impressive.

-Le Petit Chef Dinner Time Story will run every weekend at 7pm and 9.30pm.
+Le Petit Chef Dinner Time Story runs every Monday, Thursday, Friday and Saturday at 7pm and 9.30pm / 8pm and 11pm Thursday and Friday only during Ramadan.
 Price is AED 450 per person.
 Limited seats.
 To book and for more info, visit dinnertimestory.com